rdrpenguin04/FirewoodEngine/README.md

-# FirewoodEngine
+# Firewood Engine
+## by Lightning Creations

-The rail shooter engine for the Fire-blazer series by Lightning Creations.
+The penultimate rail shooter engine for PC.
+Will be ported to other platforms and a tutorial will be made for using the engine.